 Faxed Bills Will Not Be Accepted.

-If you have a question regarding a medical bill, please contact our medical bill review and processing partner, Corvel at 803-451-3401 OR if you are inquiring about the status of a check or explanation of benefits, please e-mail Client Support at firstname.lastname@example.org for login information.
+If you have a question regarding a medical bill, please contact our medical bill review and processing partner, PAI by email at PAIMedBill@bcbssc.com or by phone at (800) 827-5794 Ext.
+41374 or 803-264-1374.
+If you are inquiring about the status of a check or explanation of benefits, you may also e-mail Client Support at firstname.lastname@example.org for login information.

 The State Accident Fund must have a W-9 on file for all providers billing the State Accident Fund for workers’ compensation patients.
 If this is the first time you have sent a bill to the State Accident Fund or you need to change, please open a W-9 form from the Internal Revenue Service here.
 A completed W-9 should be faxed to 803-612-2799 or emailed to email@example.com